michaelpetersubc/mapinator/mapinator_readme/mapinator_readme.md

 On this dashboard we present geodetic plots that show the flows of Ph.D. graduates' placements.
 We sourced publically available data on the placements of Ph.D. graduates, including the institution where each applicant graduated from and the institution where they found a job.
 We added horizontal position representations (specifically latitudes and longitudes) to each of the institutions.
 It is worth noting that, in the summary charts below, we focus on institutions with economics departments ranked in the top 100 according to [rankings compiled by Tilburg University](https://econtop.uvt.nl/rankinglist.php) in 2016.

-We organize the maps by four categories: institution where the appliant graduated from, their primary specialization, type of position, and placement year.
+We organize the maps by three categories: institution where the appliant graduated from, type of position, and placement year.
 Notice that the dropdown allows you to select a basket of institutions for which you'd like the map to be generated.
 Below the map, the same data is presented as a table for convenience.

 ## Data Limitations